surifirstpin/biplus_documentation/docs/README.md

  Bi+ application is integrated into current software very easily and allows you to re-brand there dashboards reports as desired.

 ### Simple
-Bi+ has an ability to transform the complex data into meaningful insights.
+Bi+ has an ability to transform the complex data into meaningful insights  and perform in-depth analyses with the utmost simplicity.

 ### Secure
 Bi+ security is built to ensure that your data is safe and secure, by providing 100% data protection on all devices.